 These procedures outline how our institution will use emergency notification procedures to notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees.
-In the event of a serious incident which may pose an on-going threat to members of the college community, a timely warning is issued as soon as pertinent information is available.
-An alert is sent to all on current registered users via e2Campus.
-The Supervisor of Safety and Security or a designee generates the alerts and situation dependent alert notifications may also be sent out using the AlertUS system.
-Updates to the college community about any particular case resulting in a timely warning may be distributed via email or may be posted on the College's website.
+Upon notification of a serious incident that poses an on-going threat to members of the college community, SPSCC will determine and employ communication methods appropriate to the situation to notify the affected campus community.
+A timely warning is issued upon confirmation of pertinent information.
+An alert is sent to all current registered users via Omnilert and may include information about the type of incident, location, and instructions on possible actions to consider.
+In conjunction with the college public relations officer and executive team, the on duty Supervisor from Safety and Security or a designee generates the alerts.
+Situation dependent alert notifications may also be sent out using the AlertUS system and ShoreTel phone system.
+Updates to the college community about any incident resulting in a timely warning may be distributed via email or posted on the College's website.
+The college will without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing the notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.

-Crime Alerts are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, and robbery.
+Crime Alerts may be generated for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, and robbery.
 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by Campus Administrators.
 For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other SPSCC community members and a Crime Alert would not be distributed.
 Campus Administrators will review reports to determine if there is an on-going threat to the community and determine if the threat requires distribution of a Crime Alert.
 Crime Alerts may also be posted for other crime classifications, as deemed necessary.

 A daily crime log is available for review at the SPSCC Campus Security Office at Building 25, Room 117, from 7:30 a.m.-4:30 p.m.
 Monday through Friday, excluding holidays.
 The information in the crime log typically includes the case number, classification, date reported, date occurred, time occurred, general location, and disposition of each crime.
+The institution will upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense (statutory rape or incest), the report results of any disciplinary proceeding conducted by SPSCC against a student who is the alleged perpetrator of such crime or offense.